Adding a New Host#

 borgmatic check - Verify deploy-rs:

-tsunaminoai.deploy.monitoredHostsin the deploy node (e.g.mokou) if you want it in the Gatus dashboard
+tsunaminoai.deploy.monitoredHostsin the deploy node (e.g.mokou) if you want it in the deploy health dashboard (tsunaminoai.deploy, default port 8420)

 Adding a collaborator user#